 All observable matter is, at its most fundamental level, an arrangement of atoms and their constituent particles (Jabr 2014).

-Even in referring to “the movements of the greatest bodies of the universe”, Laplace was not yet speaking of any material reality that a scientist (or anyone else) can actually experience.
-For the purpose of analyzing its movements in space, the earth is likely to be treated as a collection of particles or mathematical points — or a single point as a center of mass — all disburdened of the presentational (observable) reality from which they were abstracted.
+Even in referring to “the movements of the greatest bodies of the universe”, Laplace was not yet speaking of any perceivable material reality that a scientist (or anyone else) can actually experience.
+For the purpose of analyzing its movements in space, the earth is treated as a collection of particles or mathematical points — or a single point as a center of mass — all disburdened of the presentational (observable) reality from which they were abstracted.

-In the constricted space under that ceiling, without the boundless depth of a blue sky overhead, and without the remote and unreachable stars at night, would we ever have had anything but the meanest definition for the word “transcendent”?
+In the constricted space under that ceiling, without the endless depth of a blue sky overhead, and without the remote and unreachable stars at night, would we ever have had anything but the meanest definition for the word “transcendent”?
 Or for many other words rooted in the ideas of height and depth, such as “exalted”, “superior”, “sublime”, “lofty”, “supernal”, and so on?
+Reflection upon such matters might easily lead one to wonder how many of our meanings have been bequeathed to us by the world we live in.

 Or, coming down to earth, imagine the times you have sat, perhaps with a small group of friends, around a campfire.
 And then, in your imagination, extinguish the campfire; you and your friends are now conversing without the effect of those flames upon your mood and consciousness.
 Ask yourself: What is that effect?
 What are its qualities?
-Your experience would be quite different now, but how?
-The difficulty we have in answering such questions tells us how inattentive we have become to the world’s qualities.
-But we can still sense that the qualities are there, and that we could learn to pay more attention to them.
-Sitting around the flames of a campfire is not the same as sitting in a fireless space.
+Your experience would be quite different with the fire extinguished, but how?

 Or take the wind.
-Once, during a great and exhilarating windstorm, my wife and I looked out our front windows and saw our two grandsons, then about four and six years old, running joyfully through the tall grass in front of our house — running with the wind, circling, dancing, whooping it up.
+Once, during a great and exhilarating windstorm, my wife and I looked out our front windows and saw our two grandsons, then about four and six years old, running joyfully through the tall grass in front of our house — running with the wind, circling, dancing, whooping it up, laughing uncontrollably.
+They were exhilarated.
 This was a truly great wind, the trees were bending over before its force, and the energies of that wind, to which the boys were giving such energetic expression, had clearly come to vivid expression within their psyches.
 They had become one with the wind, a seemingly natural experience.
 They didn’t have to think about it; the forces without them gave immediate rise to the forces within.

 Of course, if it had been a terribly destructive hurricane, ripping the roofs off homes, the children would have been frightened.
 Such are the powers and meanings of nature in human experience.